Bar program · Pour cost · Operations

 1. Free pours on the well #

 This is the single biggest leak in most indie bars.
-New bartenders don’t trust jiggers.
-They eyeball it because that’s what they saw on TV, on YouTube, in cocktail competitions.
-(We know this because every one of us was that new bartender once.
-See: opening anecdote.)
-Two ounces becomes two-and-a-half before anyone notices.
-Multiply by three hundred drinks on a busy Saturday and you’ve quietly given away more product than a comp tab would have flagged.
+New bartenders don’t trust jiggers, so they eyeball it because that’s what they saw on TV, on YouTube, in cocktail competitions.
+Every one of us was that bartender once.
+Two ounces becomes two-and-a-half before anyone notices, and multiply that by three hundred drinks on a busy Saturday and you’ve given away more product than a comp tab would ever have flagged.

 Industry-standard cocktail pour is 1.5 oz (Toast, USBG curriculum).
 A consistent 0.25 oz over-pour on a 1.5 oz spec is a 17% give-away on every drink.
 Nobody is stealing.
 Nobody is malicious.
 The pour cost just bleeds.

 The fix: measured pour spouts on every well bottle.
-Not jiggers — bartenders hate those during a rush, and a senior bartender holding a jigger up at the end of a shift is doing remedial training, not service.
-Pour spouts deliver a consistent measure with no decision required.
-Train every new hire on the spec, do a one-shift audit at the 30-day mark, and re-train if needed.
-The cost of pour spouts is roughly $4 a bottle.
-The cost of a 4-point drift in pour cost is hundreds per shift.
+Not jiggers.
+Bartenders hate those during a rush, and a senior bartender holding a jigger up at the end of a shift is doing remedial training, not service.
+Pour spouts give you a consistent measure with no decision required.
+Train every new hire on the spec, do a one-shift audit at the 30-day mark, and re-train if it’s off.
+Pour spouts run about $4 a bottle.
+A 4-point drift in pour cost runs hundreds per shift.
+That math isn’t close.

 2. Buyback culture #